Skip to content

 • the date and time the notice was issued, or the direction was given.

-The cease work notice should also include details of the PCBU and the person the notice was given to.
-Work Health and Safety Queensland has a Cease Work Notice template (PDF, 0.13 MB) for use by HSRs that complies with the requirements of the WHS Act.
+The cease work notice should also include details of the person the notice was given to.
+Workplace Health and Safety Queensland has a Cease Work Notice template (PDF, 0.14 MB) for use by HSRs that complies with the requirements of the WHS Act.

 How long does the cease work notice remain in effect?